-ESCROW PROVIDER ACKNOWLEDGEMENT & RELEASE
+Appendix [5.2] ESCROW PROVIDER ACKNOWLEDGEMENT & RELEASE

 The undersigned acknowledges having received and understood the agreement to which this acknowledgement is attached.
 By signing, the undersigned agrees to hold the Riley Purgatory Bluff Creek Watershed District (RPBCWD) harmless from and releases any and all claims the undersigned may have to the funds or any part thereof provided to the RPBCWD for the purposes described in and under the terms of the agreement.